-This includes not providing this confidential information to other business units in the company, or using the confidential information provided for a different purpose.
+This includes not providing the confidential information to other business units in the Zenitas Healthcare group, or using the confidential information provided for a different purpose.

-The obligation to maintain confidentiality is a condition of your employment or engagement with us, and continues after you leave Zenitas.
+The obligation to maintain confidentiality is a condition of your employment or engagement with us, and continues after you leave Claro.
 If you are unsure whether the information you have access to is confidential, speak to your manager.